gprMax/gprMax/docs/source/input.rst

 Random Parameter Generation Mode
 ================================

 This new gprMax feature allows the user to generate random parameters for a specific model.
-Syntactically, instead of entering single values for each parameter in a given hash command, the user is allowed to enter values in pairs.
+Syntactically, instead of entering single values for each **numerical** parameter in a given hash command, the user is allowed to enter values in pairs.
 The following convention is followed to activate the random parameter generation mode:

 .. code-block:: none